 Hey, I had to recover the cost of my brand new book!

 Bottom line, move beyond simply regurgitating facts, features, and benefits.
-Design a sales experience that incorporates how your solution will resolve your prospect’s challenge, how it will impact their business ecology, and show them specifically how to use it in their environment.
+Design a sales experience that incorporates how your solution will resolve your prospect’s challenge.
+Show how it will impact their business ecology.
+And show them specifically how to use it in their environment.
 They will reward your efforts with the order.